BrettHallen/Booklet-PDF-on-MacOS/README.md

 # Booklet PDF on MacOS
 Simple Python script to re-organise a PDF into ready-to-print booklet format on MacOS.

-## The Problem
+## The problem
 The Preview program relies on the printer driver (apparently) to determine whether it will offer you the Layout \> Booklet option.
-For example my venerable Brother HL-5340D uses the "Generic PCL Laser Printer version 2.1" and slightly more recent HP Colour LaserJet M452dw uses "HP Color LaserJet M452dw-AirPrint version 4.0".
+For example my venerable Brother HL-5340D (2009) uses the "Generic PCL Laser Printer version 2.3" and slightly more recent HP Colour LaserJet M452dw (2016) uses "HP Color LaserJet M452dw-AirPrint version 4.0".
 Neither of these activate Preview's booklet layout option (apparently a CUPS issue?).<br>

 The solution?<br>